Karthik-Bashakarla/Karthik-Bashakarla/README.md

 ### About Me

 Hi there 👋, this is Karthik Bashakarla.
-I am a software engineer interested in UI Development, Full Stack Web and Mobile App Development.
+I am a process-oriented software engineer with a good knowledge of Web Application Development, Containerisation, Container Orchestration, Site Reliability Engineering and Source Code Management.

+Experienced in developing full stack web apps using the following tech stack:
+UI - React
+State Management - Redux(RTK)
+Api Dev - NestJS (Rest and GraphQL)
+Database - MongoDB
+Containerisation - Docker
+Container Orchestration - Kubernetes

+Interested in Software Architecture, System Design and Astronomy.

 ## Tech Stack